NarayanaWalters/PTS/README.md

 An ambient windy sound plays in your ear if there is an opening that way.
 E.g. a corridor to your right and a wall to your left will result in the sound playing in your right ear.

 #### Footsteps:
-A footstep sound plays every meter you step.
+A footstep sound plays every meter you step. listen to the echo of your steps to tell when you're at an intersection or in a large room.

 ## Unit Tests
 To run: